Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 * Environments which use Multi Agent Groups can be trained using PPO or SAC, but agents will not receive Group Rewards after deactivation/removal, nor will they behave as cooperatively.

-##### Ending Episodes for a Group
-* `EndGroupEpisode` and `GroupEpisodeInterrupted` do the same job in the game, but has slightly different effect on the training.
-If the episode is completed, you would want to call `EndGroupEpisode`.
-But if the episode is not over but it has been running for enough steps, i.e. reaching max step, you would call `GroupEpisodeInterrupted`.

-##### Multiple Groups:
-* You can have multiple MultiAgentGroup in one training field, but make sure they call `EndGroupEpisode()` and `GroupEpisodeInterrupted` at the same time and their episodes are in sync.

 ## Recording Demonstrations